crispab/crisp-dna/_docs/ownership-model.md

 Now you might thinking "Huh, so *anyone* is allowed to become a owner?
 Really?".

-Exactly!
+Exactly.
 The idea is that, if we wouldn't trust someone to co-own the company, why would we trust them to represent Product Space at all?
 So if, after two years, we don't trust a Member enough to offer them ownership, that's a sign they shouldn't be at Product Space at all.
 So far this hasn't happened.

 So, every year around early March (to co-incide with an upcoming Board meeting) we send an invite to all non-owners who have been around for at least 2 years, and ask them if they want to become owners.